 You look at this and wonder, can a boring breakfast item be used to make a moisturizing exfoliating body scrub?
 Yes, yes it can.

 The lipids and protein in oatmeal are also moisturizing your body as it gently exfoliates.
-Oatmeal also has anti-itch and anti-inflammatory properties and it also has antioxidants to help fight aging.
+Oatmeal also has anti-itch, anti-inflammatory, and antioxidant properties to help fight aging.

 Brown Sugar Skin Benefits